anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

     **- How the problem was solved:**
       The function which frequently updated the ball's features was the moveBall() function.
 Therefore, I modified this function to check the isGoldStats flag and change the image of the ball appropriately.

-## **Implementation of the MVC pattern: Explanation of the separation of the original Main class code**
-The original Main class code had the following purposes:
-- sets up game menu
-- sets up events for each button's press
-- loads, saves, levels up and restarts the game
-- initialize paddle, ball, board
-- handles threads for ball physics and game logic
-- stores the current game state variables (isGoldStats, heart, score, etc)
-- handles different types of collisions (block-ball, block-wall, block-paddle)

-After MVC pattern was implemented, the classes Model and View extracted their respective resposibilities from the Main class.

-> View class carried out the user interface related responsibilities, providing a clear separation of concerns.
-It initialises the game buttons, sets the visibility of game objects, adds images to objects, changes the game background, updates the UI in real time for objects like the paddle, initializes the labels and updates them.

-> Model class encapsulates the game state variables like heart, score, etc. This class also contains final class variables that store the measurements to be used consistently by all classes that require them, like sceneHeight, ballRadius, etc. It also stores the game logic for moving the ball and paddle, handling collisions and boundaries for the ball.

-> However, game logic that depends on user input and interaction with other classes like Model and View were retained in the Main class.
-For example, the function that initializes the paddle depends on the bonus caught by the player, therefore needs to remain in the Main class as it is dependent on user input and requires interaction with the View class.
-The other initialization functions (for the paddle and the ball) also remain in the Main class making it easier for developers (including future maintainers) to follow the sequence of events during game initialization.